sunisdown/faster_cpython/fat_python.rst

 will continue to call the old ``chr()`` function.

-The :ref:`copy builtin functions to constants <fat-copy-builtin-to-constant>` optimization changes the Python semantic.
+The :ref:`copy builtin functions to constants <fat-copy-builtin-to-constant>` optimization changes the Python semantics.
 If a builtin function is replaced while the specialized function is optimized, the specialized function will continue to use the old builtin function.
 For this reason, the optimization is disabled by default.